 The one sure thing about weather is it is always unpredictable.
 Severe storms can wreak havoc on your house, car, and city.
 A car can easily be pummeled with dents due to hail damage.
 The cost to repair hail damage can be shocking because the damage is commonly widespread throughout the entire vehicle.
-It is possible your hail damaged car could be covered under your car insurance.
+Good new is, it's possible your hail damaged car could be covered under your car insurance.

 Do I Have Hail Damage Coverage?

 If you purchased PLPD only on your car insurance policy, you will not be covered for a hail damage claim.
 Both hail and storm damage is covered on car insurance policies which have listed comprehensive coverage on the damaged vehicle.
-Comprehensive coverage needs to be purchased before damage occurs to the vehicle.
+Comprehensive coverage needs to be purchased before damage occurs.

 Will I Have to Pay a Deductible for Hail Damage?

 Deductibles are determined at the time you purchase car insurance on your vehicle.
 Many insurance companies require a deductible on comprehensive, but sometimes a zero deductible can be offered at an additional cost.
-Regardless of your deductible, it is almost certain the cost to repair your hail damaged vehicle will far exceed your deductible.
+If you have hail damage and a deductible on comprehensive coverage, you will need to pay your deductible at the time you get your vehicle repaired.
+Regardless of your deductible amount, it is almost certain the cost to repair your hail damaged vehicle will exceed your deductible.

 Can Hail Damage Total My Car?